Rhaetian Railway Ge 4/4 III: Technical details

 The class was designed for 11 kV AC at a frequency of 16 2/3 Hz, and with a top speed of 100 km/h.
 The Ge 4/4 IIIs weigh 62 t and have an output of 2400 kW at 80 km/h.
 They are 16000 mm long and 3860 mm high.
 Their control technology corresponds almost completely with that of the SBB-CFF-FFS Re 460 class of locomotive.

 The 12 locomotives were given names of small communities in Graubünden, on the territory of which the Rhaetian Railway operates.
 Depending upon the livery applied to each particular locomotive, the names are applied at various places on the right and left sides of the vehicle, with the traffic number between 641 and 652 applied to each front end, and also on the lower sides.
 Beside the name on each locomotive is also the emblem of the particular place.

 Similar locomotives operate also on the Bière–Apples–Morges Railway (BAM), (French: Chemin de fer Bière-Apples-Morges), as Ge 4/4 Nos.
-21 and 22, as well as on the Montreux-Oberland Bernois (MOB) Railway, (French: Chemin de fer Montreux-Oberland bernois), as Ge 4/4 Nos.
+21 and 22, as well as on the Montreux–Lenk im Simmental line, (French: ligne Montreux–Lenk im Simmental; German: Bahnstrecke Montreux–Lenk im Simmental), as Ge 4/4 Nos.
 8001–8004.